Optimal design of experiments to identify latent behavioral types: Sample Application: Imperfect Information Game and Behavioral Models (Types)

-The Stop-Go game starts with nature randomly selecting the state of the world: State \textit{a} with probability $\pi$ and state \textit{b} with probability $1-\pi$, and this is common knowledge.
-Player 1 is informed about the state of the world, while Player 2 is not.
-Player 1 then chooses \textit{Stop} or \textit{Go}. \textit{Stop} ensures that both players receive a payout of 1, regardless of the state of the world.
-If \textit{Go} is selected, it is Player 2’s turn to select \textit{Left} or \textit{Right}.
+The Stop-Go game starts with nature randomly selecting the state of the world: State \textit{a} with probability $\pi$ and state \textit{b} with probability $1-\pi$ (these two probabilities are common knowledge).
+Player 1 (color ``Red'') is informed about the state of the world, while Player 2 (color ``Blue'') is not.
+Player 1 then chooses \textit{Stop} or \textit{Go}. \textit{Stop} ensures that both players receive a payout of 1, regardless of the state of the world.\footnote{ Following the design by El Gamal \& Palfrey (1996), Player 2 makes a decision even if Player 1 chooses \textit{Stop}.} If \textit{Go} is selected, it is Player 2’s turn to select \textit{Left} or \textit{Right}.
 Finally, Player 1 and Player 2 are given payouts that depend on the state of the world and on one of the design parameters to optimize (A).
-Fig. \ref{fig:stopgo} shows the decisions tree for one round of a two-player Stop-Go game containing the two design parameters (A and $\pi$).
+Fig.~\ref{fig:stopgo} shows the decisions tree for one round of a two-player Stop-Go game containing the two design parameters (A and $\pi$).
 Namely,

 \begin{itemize} \item A is the maximum payout that either player can receive, \item $\pi$ is the probability that the state of the world is \textit{a}. \end{itemize}

 In El Gamal \& Palfrey (1996)'s experiment, A was set to 3.33 and $\pi$ to 0.5, generating payoffs as shown in Table \ref{fig:payouts}.